ashish-2022/Xcompress/README.md

 # Xcompress
 A simple utility to compress or extract any UNIX archive.
 This utility gives user a uniform way to compress and extract all types of archives.
+This utility is written for UNIX users who don't want to remember complex flags for different
+compression tools and is FREE to copy and use.

 Supported Types:
 tar, tar.gz, tgz, tar.bz, tar.bz2, tar.gz2, tar.Z, tbz, zip, 7z, tar.xz, gz, bz2, xz, cbr, cbz